benjaminheng/knowledge-base/content/recipes/fermentation.md

 - 1/2 yellow onion (70g)
 - 3.5% brine

-Additional notes:

-- Bring pH down to < 4.5 using vinegar or lime juice to stabilize it before storing.
-Botulism threshold is 4.6?
-Aim for 3.5?
-- Add fruits at the end

 Log:
 - 24h: Only a few bubbles.
 Minimal sign of fermentation.
 Consider lowering the brine percentage for the next batch.
 - 48h: More bubbles!
 Solution starting to get cloudy.
 No mold yet.
 Looking good so far.
 - Day 5: Fementation going well.
 No mold.
 I"m not using any weights so the peppers are floating to the top.
 - Day 15: Still going well.
 No mold.
 Using a fermentation weight for the past few days.
+- Day 21: Bottled.

+Bottling notes:
+- Added 50g of pineapple, some lemon zest, white vinegar, black pepper, and salt.
+- Taste lacks depth.
+Quite spicy, but not much of other flavors.
+Consistency is a bit thick.
+- pH brought down to 3.6 using white vinegar.
+- Takeaways:
+    - Blend with more of the fermentation liquid.
+    - Pineapple alone isn't enough.
+    - Consider fermenting with bell peppers.
+    - Other spices are needed.

 ### 2 -- Habanero